CDL-Quantum/CohortProject_2022/Week1_Rydberg/02_Business_Application.md

 ## Step 03: Remarks

-The problem that was given in the cohort project was to solve the optimization problem with Rydberg devices.
-Any optimization problem can be mapped into the Ryberg Hamiltonian, but knowing whether it gives a speed-up or not, one has to run it against the best classical algorithms.
+The problem given in the cohort project was solving the optimization problem with Rydberg devices.
+Any optimization problem can be mapped into the Ryberg Hamiltonian.
+Still, to know whether it provides a speed-up, one has to run it against the best classical algorithms.
 In the article, we give a road map of how we can use Rydberg devices to solve a real-world problem in drug development (DD).
 We will outline two steps in DD, where we think optimization techniques like Ryberg atom, quantum annealing, QAOA, and tensor-network (TN) can be used or are already used.
 We can map the optimization problem into Rydberg devices, QAOA, and quantum annealing.